John Randolph Foundation Board of Trustees

 Johnny H. Jones

-TrusteeJohnny Jones is a VP/Market Executive with Touchstone Bank.
-Prior to joining the Board, Mr. Jones was an Advisor to the JRF Investment Advisory Committee and Audit Committee.
+TrusteeJohnny Jones recently retired having worked 41 years in the banking industry.
+Prior to joining the Board, Mr. Jones was an advisor to the JRF Investment Advisory Committee and Audit Committee.
 A Hopewell native, Mr. Jones is a graduate of Hopewell High School and Virginia Commonwealth University with a degree in Business Administration.
-He is a member of the Hopewell Rotary Club and West End Presbyterian Church, and he volunteers with the Hopewell Food Pantry, the City of Hopewell's Planning Commission, and Hopewell Redevelopment and Housing Authority.
+He is a worship leader at West End Presbyterian Church and the treasurer of the Hopewell Food Pantry.
+He is a past president of the United Way of Hopewell and Prince George and the Hopewell/Prince George Chamber of Commerce, and has served on the City of Hopewell’s Planning Commission and Hopewell Redevelopment and Housing Authority.

 Jerry A. Williams